The Stanford Campus

 Stanford leads by example in working to reduce its environmental footprint and by engaging the campus community to save resources and contributing to a culture of conservation and innovation.
 Visit the Sustainable Stanford website for more information.

-reduction in campus greenhouse gas emissions, exceeding state and national targets since 2000
+reduction in campus greenhouse gas emissions since 2011

 60+